aurgel19/aurgel19.github.io/index.md

 # Game Programmer Portfolio
-I am a Gameplay Programmer proficient in Java, C#, and Unity.
+I am a Gameplay Programmer with strong Unity scripting skills who specializes in designing, testing, and implementing gameplay features.

 # Personal Projects
 ## Soup for the Spirits